CellProfiling/cell-pro-template/README.md

 - Clone your new repo.
 - Search and replace all occurences of `NEW_REPO`, `AUTHOR_NAME` and `AUTHOR_EMAIL`.
 Replace `NEW_REPO` with the name of the new repo.
 - Add package requirements in `install_requires` in [`setup.py`](setup.py) and in [`requirements.txt`](requirements.txt) as needed.
-- Replace this `README.md` with a description of and instructions for your new repo.
+- Update this `README.md` with a description of and instructions for your new repo.

 ## Development